nothub/headlessbot-old/README.md

 ## Usage

-Run `./scripts/bot.sh` to start the bot in a Docker container.
+Install [Devbox](https://github.com/jetify-com/devbox) and run `devbox run bot` or install the required tooling and run `./scripts/bot.sh` to start the bot in a Docker container.

 ## Behavior